thehelvijs/Caffeinated/README.md

 ## Usage
 - Set user in settings
-- (If first time ever using - restart Caffeinated)

 ### 1: browser source

 - In OBS add Browser Source (can copy from Caffeinated mainscreen):